Clinical Adesanya crushes Cannonier to defend title

 Adesanya won all five rounds on two of the judges' cards, while the other gave him four of the five.
 With the victory, Adesanya improved his record to 23-1 and remains unbeaten at middleweight.

-Heading into the bout, Adesanya had made note of his excitement of getting to fight a new opponent after a couple of back-to-back rematches, and he credited Jared Cannonier and their team with the game plan they brought into the fight.
+Heading into the bout, Adesanya had made note of his excitement of getting to fight a new opponent after back-to-back rematches, and he credited Cannonier and their team with the game plan they brought into the fight.

 While a dominant fight, it wasn't one that pleased all the fans, with many in attendance leaving the arena before the final round was over, given Adesanya was clearly up on the cards and it didn't look like either fighter would finish it before the final bell.